The24Kings/NormalElevator/README.md

     - Replace `~ ~ ~` with the coordinates to spawn the armor stand, ensuring that it is in the correct position as shown.
     - Replace `INSERT_TAG` with the room's corresponding tag.

+> It is crucial that the armor stand faces away from the elevator, the blue line denotes the facing direction of the armor stand

 ```MCFUNCTION
 summon minecraft:armor_stand ~ ~ ~ {Tags:["INSERT_TAG","elevator","close"],Invisible:1,Invulnerable:1,Rotation:[180f,0f,0f]}
 ```